GA-BEWD-2014/BEWD-2014/10_Forms/instr_exercise_notes.md

 *	Review requirements with students before they begin.
 You may need to coach students on how to start.
 *	Students aren't expected to completed this exercise in class.
 It should be turned in as homework lesson 11.
 *	Ideally we would like students to move all complex data queries to the model, however most will struggle with queries.
+The instructional team should walk the floor and use this time to help those that are struggling.